Bad Habits That Can Cause Chronic Pain

 Your habits form your character.
 The good ones lead you to success, while the bad ones unlock the door of misfortune and failure.
 But do you know that a bad habit can give you chronic pain?

 Unlikely it may seem, but it is true.
 Certain bad habits can exacerbate your chronic pain.
+They may also cause more severe complications that could affect your daily life.
 Let us walk you through them.

 Smoking is one of the most injurious habits one can ever have.
 Not only does it affect your lungs, but also worsens your chronic pain.
 Several studies back this fact.